puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 	quest --progress

 This shows your progress by displaying tasks that you have completed and tasks that still need completeing.
-Lets continue on!

-**TASK #2:** Potent stuff.
-Now take a look at your creation:
+**TASK #2:** Now take a look at your creation:

 	puppet resource user ralph

+Potent stuff.
 Note that Ralph's password attribute is set to `'!!'`.
 This isn't a proper password at all!
 In fact, it's a special value indicating Ralph has no password whatsoever.
-If he has a soul, it's locked out of his body.
+If he had a soul, it would be locked out of his body.

 **TASK #3:** Rectify the situation.
 Set Ralph's password to *puppetlabs*.

 	passwd ralph

-If you take another look at `resource user ralph`, the value for his password attribute should now be set to a SHA1 hash of his password: `'$1$hNahKZqJ$9ul/RR2U.9ITZlKcMbOqJ.'`
+If you take another look at `puppet resource user ralph`, the value for his password attribute should now be set to a SHA1 hash of his password, something a little like: `'$1$hNahKZqJ$9ul/RR2U.9ITZlKcMbOqJ.'`

 **TASK #4:** Now have a look at Ralph's home directory.
 When you created him, it was set to `'/home/ralph'` by default.
-His home is a `directory`, which is a special kind of the resource type `file`.
+His home is a `directory`, which is really just a special kind of the resource type `file`.
 The `title` of any file is the same as the path to that file.
-Let's see if Ralph has a directory for this spells in his home!
-To see Ralph's spells directory, enter the command:
+Take a look at Ralph's home directory.
+Enter the command:

 	puppet resource file /home/ralph/spells